carlosdagos/blog/posts/2016-08-16-bonlang-experimenting-languages.markdown

 [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry), a great mathematician and logician.
-Though in those links you can find yourself great information and follow from there to your heart's content, currying is quite simple in usage, and in my opinion teremendously powerful.
+Though in those links you can find yourself great information and follow from there to your heart's content, currying is quite simple in usage, and in my opinion tremendously powerful.

 A simple demo of currying is below: